Call Us: 269-430-7966

 man with treatment-resistant depression sitting in the dark

-If you’ve tried antidepressants, talk therapy, or even multiple combinations, and you’re still feeling stuck, you’re not alone.
+If you’ve tried antidepressants, talk therapy, or multiple combinations and still aren’t feeling better, you’re not alone.
 Up to one-third of people with depression don’t respond to standard treatments.

 What Is Treatment-Resistant Depression?